Cantera/cantera/doc/sphinx/install.rst

 3. **Install the Visual C++ Redistributable for Visual Studio 2015**

-   - If you are using Python 3.5, you can skip this step as this will have already been installed when you installed Python.
+   - If you are using Python 3.5 or Python 3.6 you can skip this step as this will have already been installed when you installed Python.

    - Go to the `Microsoft Visual C++ Redistributable Download Page
      <https://www.microsoft.com/en-us/download/details.aspx?id=48145>`_.